aiplanethub/5-week_Data_Science_Bootcamp/week-0/146-Pre-Work: Setting up environment to code first program in python.md

 ### Jupyter Interface

-* This is how the basic jupyter interface looks like!
+* This is what the basic Jupyter interface looks like!
 * No files might be displayed if your folder is empty.